(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 Primary metabolites

 Primary metabolites are components of basic metabolic pathways required for life.
 They are associated with essential cellular functions such as nutrient assimilation, energy production, and growth/development.
-Primary metabolites include the building blocks required to make the four major macromolecules within the body: carbohydrates, lipids, proteins, and nucleic acids (DNA and RNA).
+Primary metabolites are the building blocks for synthesizing the four major macromolecules in the body: carbohydrates, lipids, proteins, and nucleic acids (DNA and RNA).

 Large polymers are made from repeating smaller monomer units (Fig. 1.28).
-The nucleotides are the monomer units for building nucleic acids, DNA, and RNA.
-In contrast, the monomers for proteins are amino acids, carbohydrates are sugar residues, and lipids are fatty acids or acetyl groups.
+Nucleotides are the monomer units that make up nucleic acids, including DNA and RNA.
+In contrast, the monomers for proteins are amino acids, carbohydrates are composed of sugar residues, and lipids are composed of fatty acids or acetyl groups.

 Figure 1.28 The Molecular building blocks of life are made from organic compounds.
 Modified from: Boghog